Miss Major Griffin-Gracy: New York

 In a 2014 interview with the Bay Area Reporter, Griffin-Gracy said that after moving to New York City, she found the Stonewall Inn "provided us transwomen ? [sic] with a nice place for social connection" and that few gay bars otherwise allowed entry to trans women at the time.
 She was a regular patron of the Stonewall, and was there on the first night of the 1969 Stonewall rebellion.
-As she recalled, Police raids were common for LGBT bars, but "This one night, though, everybody decided this time we weren't going to leave the bar.
+As she recalled, police raids were common for LGBT bars, but "This one night, though, everybody decided this time we weren't going to leave the bar.
 And shit just hit the fan."
+Griffin-Gracy was notably critical of the symbolic commemoration of the actions that took place at Stonewall, stating that "People put so much into seeing Stonewall as this symbol...
+We were fighting for our lives.
+They're still killing us; they're still not giving us the respect we're due for putting up with their shit all these years."

 Griffin-Gracy was heavily impacted by the death in 1970 of her friend Puppy, a trans woman who was determined by authorities to have died by suicide while Griffin-Gracy strongly suspected she was murdered by a client.
-She said, "Puppy’s murder made me aware that we were not safe or untouchable and that if someone does touch us, no one gives a shit.
+She said, "Puppy's murder made me aware that we were not safe or untouchable and that if someone does touch us, no one gives a shit.
 We only have each other.
 We always knew this, but now we needed to take a step towards doing something about it. [...]
 We girls decided that whenever we got into a car with someone, another girl would write down as much information as possible.
-We would try not to just lean into the car window but get a guy to walk outside the car so that everyone could see him, so we all knew who he was if she didn’t come back.
+We would try not to just lean into the car window but get a guy to walk outside the car so that everyone could see him, so we all knew who he was if she didn't come back.
 That's how it started.
 Since no one was going to do it for us, we had to do it for ourselves."
 She described this event as the start of her activism.

 Griffin-Gracy spent years in prison and on parole, including after Stonewall, when she received a five-year sentence following a robbery arrest.
 She described Frank "Big Black" Smith, a leader of the 1971 Attica Correctional Facility riots, as a mentor, after meeting him while incarcerated at the Clinton Correctional Facility at Dannemora.
 She said he encouraged her to learn about African-American history and politics, organizing, and the prison industrial complex.
 She was released from prison around 1974.

 Over twenty years, Griffin-Gracy also experienced homelessness, received welfare, and mostly found hormones through the black market.